SharedMap

 and have a parent SharedMap

 that keeps track of all of the different tasks under it.
-See the Nested shared objects example
+See the Nested shared objects example to see how to do this.

 When values do not need to be separately stored